-You may be asking; Well, what about the cold, snowy, dormant, winter months??
 Great question!
 We actually employ all the same principles year round.
-We graze as long as possible and when the snow gets too deep, we roll out large, sun-dried, *hay bales that we’ve made in the summer months which allows them “graze” on top of the snow and when ⅓ of the pasture is “littered” with remnant hay and waste, they move on to a new pasture.
+We graze as long as possible and when the snow gets too deep, we roll out large, sun-dried, hay bales that we’ve made in the summer months which allows them “graze” on top of the snow and when ⅓ of the pasture is “littered” with remnant hay and waste, they move on to a new pasture.
 Dormant season grazing is a critical season.
-We make sure some of the hay we cut in the summer is mature with viable seeds so when the snow melts in the spring, the bison have reseeded and fertilized the earth, providing the perfect environment for the soil to thrive to it's fullest capacity again throughout the growing season, and the cycle begins starts over.
+We make sure some of the hay we cut in the summer is mature with viable seeds as well so when the snow melts in the spring, the bison have naturally reseeded and fertilized the land, providing the perfect environment for the soil to thrive for another growing season, and the cycle starts over.